WebDevWannabe/DebateClient/README.md

-# neufair-musicplaylist
+# neufair-debate

-> A system for judging the Music Playlist event in the NEU Fair 2018
+> A system for judging the Debate event in the NEU Fair 2018

 ## Build Setup